UniCVR: From Alignment to Reranking for Unified Zero-Shot Composed Visual Retrieval: Related Work

-\textbf{MLLMs as Rerankers}.
-Leveraging LLMs for reranking originates from text retrieval.
+Leveraging (M)LLMs for reranking originates from text retrieval.
 RankGPT~\cite{rankgpt} prompts GPT models to perform listwise passage reranking via a sliding-window strategy.
-Subsequent works explore pairwise prompting~\cite{pairranker}, as well as fine-tuning open-source LLMs for ranking~\cite{rankllama}.
+Subsequent works explore pairwise prompting~\cite{pairranker}, which compares candidates two at a time to mitigate positional bias, as well as fine-tuning open-source LLMs into dedicated rerankers~\cite{rankllama}.
 In the multimodal domain, LamRA~\cite{lamra} adapts an MLLM as a listwise reranker for image-text retrieval by fine-tuning with ranking-oriented instructions.
 MM-Embed~\cite{mmembed} combines MLLM-based bi-encoder retrieval with MLLM pointwise reranking, demonstrating that the two stages are complementary.
 However, these methods typically apply the MLLM to a fixed candidate set without considering computational cost.
-UniCVR introduces adaptive budgeted scoring with early termination and a dual-level re-scoring scheme, making MLLM-based reranking computationally feasible for large-scale galleries.
+UniCVR introduces adaptive budgeted scoring with early termination, so that easy queries are resolved with a small budget while only hard queries incur a larger one, together with a dual-level re-scoring scheme that propagates the MLLM's relevance judgments both globally and locally, making MLLM-based reranking computationally feasible for large-scale CVR galleries.